tuosuniversity/Vellum/Output/EN/Aware But Stuck/01_Rewriting_Your_Minds_Audio.md

 ### **Article 1**

-**SEO-Optimized Title:** Your Inner Critic Has a *Sound*: The Science of Hearing Your Thoughts Differently
+ Your Inner Critic Has a *Sound*: The Science of Hearing Your Thoughts Differently

 Have you ever felt a thought or feeling take root in your mind, not just as words, but as a palpable presence?
 Perhaps it’s the shrill, insistent whisper of self-doubt, or the heavy, dragging rhythm of anxiety.
 We often focus on *what* our inner critic says, or *what* our anxieties are about.
 But what if the real power of these internal experiences lies not just in their content, but in their *form* – how they feel, and more specifically, how they *sound* to us?